Notes on Gravitational Physics: Particle and photon orbits

-positive for circular orbits only for $r>6M$, as claimed.
-The innermost stable circular orbit is denoted by its acronym, ISCO: \be \crv r_{\rm ISCO} = 6M. \ee For a 1.4 $M_\odot$ neutron star, this is at \mbox{$r=6(1.4)(1.477\,\rm km) = 12.4$ km}, either just outside or just inside the surface of the star: We haven't yet measured neutron star radii accurately enough to know.
+positive for circular orbits only for $r>6M$.
+As claimed, the innermost stable circular orbit is at \be \crv r_{\rm ISCO} = 6M. \ee For a 1.4 $M_\odot$ neutron star, this is at \mbox{$r=6(1.4)(1.477\,\rm km) = 12.4$ km}, either just outside or just inside the surface of the star: We haven't yet measured neutron star radii accurately enough to know.

+Particles do not move along the unstable orbits with $r<6M$; they plunge into the black hole.
+Formally, however, along the family of unstable orbits, as the orbital radius decreases, the orbital speed increases, and the smallest circular orbit, at $r=3M$, corresponds to the largest speed: As we will see, it is the unstable circular orbit of a photon.
+From Eq.~\eqref{Veff''}, the unstable orbits are then in the range $3M \leq r\leq 6M$. \\

-A key goal of the future space-based gravitational-wave observatory LISA is to observe gravitational waves from stellar-size black holes ($<100 M_\odot$) spiraling in to supermassive black holes in the centers of galaxies, as each system loses energy to gravitational waves.
+A key goal of the future space-based gravitational-wave observatory LISA is to observe gravitational waves from stellar-size black holes ($<100 M_\odot$) spiraling in to supermassive black holes in the centers of galaxies, as the binary systems lose energy to gravitational waves.
 An {\sl extreme mass-ratio inspiral} (EMRI) is accurately modeled as a point particle orbiting the large black hole.
-For an eccentric orbit, more gravitational radiation radiation is emitted when the particle is closest to the black hole, and that leads to a nearly circular orbit long before the particle reaches $r=6M$.
+For an eccentric orbit about a spherical black hole, more gravitational radiation is emitted when the particle is closest to the black hole, and that leads to a nearly circular orbit long before the particle reaches $r=6M$.
 When it reaches $r=6M$, it plunges into the black hole.
 As a result, a good approximation to the total energy emitted in gravitational waves during the inspiral is the decrease in the energy of a circular orbit between $E=1$ at infinity and $E$ at $r=6M$.
 This is the binding energy $E_B$ of the orbit at $6M$: From Eq.\eqref{e:scirc_e},

 That is, about 6\% of the particle's rest mass is radiated in gravitational waves. \\